WE DO NOT PROVIDE ABORTIONS – ONLY INFORMATION about ABORTION.

-A medical abortion is one that is brought about by taking medications that will end a pregnancy, up to the 8th week of pregnancy.
+Medical abortion is brought about by taking medications that will end a pregnancy, up to the 8th week of pregnancy.
 The alternative is surgical abortion, which ends a pregnancy by emptying the uterus (or womb) with special instruments.
-Either of two medications, Mifepristone or methotrexate, can be used for medical abortion.
-Each of these medications is taken together with another medication, Misoprostol, to induce an abortion.

 2. Manual Vacuum Aspiration

 Is a method of removing tissues from the uterus by suction or diagnostic purposes or to remove elements of conception during the 1st trimester of pregnancy.
-With the patient under local or light general anesthesia, the cervix is dilated, and the uterus is emptied with suction.
+With the patient under local or light general anaesthesia, the cervix is dilated, and the uterus is emptied with suction.

 3. Suction & Curettage (in-clinic abortion)

-A method of induced abortion prior to the 14th week of gestation: The embryo is cut into pieces and is then removed with the placenta by applying suction to the dilated cervix.
+A method of induced abortion before the 14th week of gestation: The embryo is cut into pieces and is then removed with the placenta by applying suction to the dilated cervix.

 4. Dilation & Evacuation (in-clinic abortion)

 Dilation (or dilatation) and curettage (D&C) refers to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
 It is a therapeutic gynaecological procedure as well as a rarely used method of first-trimester abortion.